 Convenience is the other essential aspect of this rangefinder.
-Its convenient single button activation and extended operation, an in-view LED display with red light for easy viewing regardless of the lighting conditions and an ambient light meter which automatically adjusts brightness provides for interactive use.
+Its convenient single button activation and extended operation, an in-view LED display with red light for easy viewing regardless of the lighting conditions, and an ambient light meter that automatically adjusts brightness provides for interactive use.

 - Outstanding optics with 7x magnification factor for optimal image brightness